-- Records of instructional, supervisory, and administrative personnel and educational personnel ancillary thereto which are in the sole possession of the maker thereof and which are not accessible or revealed to any other person except a substitute (20 U.S.C. & 1232g(a)(4)(B)(i)); - Records maintained by a law enforcement unit of the educational agency or institution that were created by that law enforcement unit for the purpose of law enforcement (20 U.S.C. & 1232g(a)(4)(B)(ii)); - In the case of persons who are employed by an educational agency or institution but who are not in attendance at such agency or institution, records made and maintained in the normal course of business which relate exclusively to such person in that person's capacity as an employee and are not available for use for any other purpose (20 U.S.C & 1232g(a) (4)(B)(iii); or - Records on a student who is 18 years of age or older, or is attending an institution of postsecondary education, which are made or maintained by a physician, psychiatrist, psychologist or other recognized professional or reasonable time, will inform students of the date, place, and the time of the hearing.
-In their written request, students must provide: (a) information that the student claims is inaccurate, misleading, or in violation of the students' privacy rights, (b) identify education records in which the student believes the information is contained (c) the basis for the student's claim (i.e., why the student believes the information is inaccurate, misleading, etc.,) and (d) the change the student is requesting.
+- Records of instructional, supervisory, and administrative personnel and educational personnel ancillary thereto which are in the sole possession of the maker thereof and which are not accessible or revealed to any other person except a substitute (20 U.S.C. & 1232g(a)(4)(B)(i)); - Records maintained by a law enforcement unit of the educational agency or institution that were created by that law enforcement unit for the purpose of law enforcement (20 U.S.C. & 1232g(a)(4)(B)(ii)); - In the case of persons who are employed by an educational agency or institution but who are not in attendance at such agency or institution, records made and maintained in the normal course of business which relate exclusively to such person in that person's capacity as an employee and are not available for use for any other purpose (20 U.S.C & 1232g(a)(4)(B)(iii); or - Records on a student who is 18 years of age or older, or is attending an institution of postsecondary education, which are made or maintained by a physician, psychiatrist, psychologist or other recognized professional or paraprofessional acting in his/her professional capacity, and which are made, maintained, or used solely in connection with the provision of treatment to the student, and are not available to anyone other than the persons providing such treatment, except that such records can be personally reviewed by a physician or other appropriate professional of the student's choice (20 U.S.C & 1232g(a)(4)(B)(iv)).